alexkalergis/Robot-writing-via-Reinforcement-Learning/README.md

 until all episodes are visited ;
 ```

+- **State (𝑆)**: The state of the agent in the environment.
+- **Action (𝐴)**: A set of actions which the agent can perform.
+- **Reward (𝑅)**: For each action selected by the agent, the environment provides a reward.
+Usually, a scalar value.
+- **Discount factor (𝛾)**: This has the effect of valuing rewards received earlier higher than those received later (reflecting the value of a "good start"). 𝛾 may also be interpreted as the probability to succeed.
+- **Episodes**: The end of the stage, where agents can’t take new action.
+It happens when the agent has achieved the goal or failed.
+- **Quality Function**: Q(sₜ, aₜ) ← Q(sₜ, aₜ) + α * (rₜ₊₁ + γ * max(Q(sₜ₊₁, a')) - Q(sₜ, aₜ))

+  - Q(sₜ₊₁, aₜ): Expected optimal Q-value of doing the action in a particular state.
+  - Q(sₜ, aₜ): The current estimation of Q(sₜ₊₁, aₜ).

+- **Q-Table**: The agent maintains the Q-table of sets of states and actions.
+- **Temporal Differences (TD)**: Used to estimate the expected value of \( Q(s_{t+1}, a_t) \), by using the current state and action and previous state and action.

+## Deep Q-Learning
-- **Deep Q-Learning**: An extension of the Q-learning algorithm that combines reinforcement learning with deep neural networks.
+An extension of the Q-learning algorithm that combines reinforcement learning with deep neural networks.
 It was introduced by DeepMind in 2013 and has been widely used for solving complex problems in RL.
 The key idea behind DQN is to use a deep neural network to approximate the Q-values instead of a traditional Q-table.
 This allows DQN to handle high-dimensional and continuous state spaces, making it suitable for tasks such as image recognition or game playing.

 ```
 Algorithm 2: Deep Q-learning